Full-Time Student Application

 - Early application is encouraged; however, we accept applications after the suggested deadline of April 1st.
 The June and February LSATs may be used for an admission decision in the same year.

-- Upon your admission, NIU College of Law requires an official transcript verifying your bachelor's degree.
+- Upon your admission, NIU Law requires an official transcript verifying your bachelor's degree.

 - Each state sets its own requirements for admission to the bar.
 These requirements include character and fitness and additional requirements.
 For further information, applicants are advised to contact the state bar in the state in which they intend to practice.